-To find and read these articles, you should go to the Library Home Page http://library.appstate.edu/ and type in Current Directions in Psychological Science in the APPsearch box.
-Then click on View Option to Read Full-Text Online (ASU only) under the search result "Current Directions in Psychological Science (electronic resource)."
+To find and read these articles, you should go to the Library Home Page http://library.appstate.edu/ and type in the journal name "Current Directions in Psychological Science" in the text field under the heading Search articles & more.
+Typing the name in double quotes will make it more likely that what you are looking for is the first result.
+The search result you need will be labeled "Current Directions in Psychological Science" (electronic resource)."
 This should be the first search term in the list of results.
-Then click on "Sage Premier All Access Collection 02/01/1999 - present" from the list of options on the upper left.
-Then, under the heading All Issues, click on 2021 - that will display all issues of Volume 30.
+Click on "View Options to Read Full-Text Online (ASU Only)."
+Then click on "Sage Journals Premier All Access Collection 02/01/1999 - present" from the list of options.
+Then, under the heading All Issues, click on 2022 - that will display all issues of Volume 31.
 You will then be able to choose an issue from the above list to peruse articles.